-- 0x00 =Reinitialize the MAC. - 0x01 = Perform broadcast initial ranging on new channel before normal operation. - 0x02 = Perform unicast initial ranging on new channel before normal operation. - 0x03 = Perform either broadcast initial ranging or unicast initial ranging on new channel before normal operation. - 0x04 = Use the new channel(s) directly without re-initializing or initial ranging. - 0x05 =Re-initialization method not specified. - 0x06 = DBC operation. - 0x07 FE = Reserved for future use - 0xFF = Channel change complete
+- 0x00 =Reinitialize the MAC. - 0x01 = Perform broadcast initial ranging on new channel before normal operation. - 0x02 = Perform unicast initial ranging on new channel before normal operation.

+- 0x03 = Perform either broadcast initial ranging or unicast initial ranging on new channel before normal operation. - 0x04 = Use the new channel(s) directly without re-initializing or initial ranging. - 0x05 =Re-initialization method not specified. - 0x06 = DBC operation. - 0x07 FE = Reserved for future use - 0xFF = Channel change complete

-F.2.8.2.9 A_ARG_TYPE_MacAddress
+F.2.8.2.9 A\ARG\TYPE\MacAddress

-This state variable is introduced to provide type information for the MacAddress argument in various actions.
-The MacAddress argument indicates the MAC address of a device residing in the SEBC, such as an eSAFE or an upstream-impaired SEB eCM.
+This state variable is introduced to provide type information for the MacAddress argument in various actions The MacAddress argument indicates the MAC address of a device residing in the SEBC, such as an eSAFE or an upstream-impaired SEB eCM.

-F.2.8.2.10 A_ARG_TYPE_DeviceType
+F.2.8.2.10 A\ARG\TYPE\DeviceType

 This state variable is introduced to provide type information for the DeviceType argument in various actions.
-When used in action ClientConnect(), indicates either the eSTB or CableCard is requesting the IP address information.
-The DSG SEB Server uses this to determine if the MAC address being provided is for the eSTB or the Card.
-This allows the DSG SEB to indicate in its diagnostics what type of devices it is serving.
+When used in action ClientConnect(), it indicates either the eCM is requesting a TCP port in order to open a tunnel with the SEBS.
+When used in the action ClientAddDevice, it indicates either the eSTB or CableCard is requesting the IP address information.
+In both actions, the DSG SEB Server uses this to determine if the MAC address being provided is for the eCM, eSTB or the Card.
+This allows the DSG SEB to indicate in its diagnoistics what type of devices it is serving.